Summary

 - Jeweller’s ID

 Still missing?
 Walk away.
+Learn more about BIS hallmarking for jewelry.

 Simple Visual Clues